reddec/kube-job-notifier/README.md

 - GoReleaser
 - free will and desire to make life easier

+> TIP: in [test-env](test-env) there is Makefile which can do most things for you.

 Run locally:

-- Setup you kubernetes cluster.
+- Setup you kubernetes cluster or use [kind](https://kind.sigs.k8s.io/)
 - Setup webhook receiver.
 For example: https://webhook.site/#!/
 - Create **notify.yaml** file (it wil be ignored by git)